Material Adverse: Everything You Need to Know

 If it is a seller representation, an MAC provision states that the target company has not experienced an MAC between the baseline date and the date of closing, and includes a closing condition that enables the buyer to back out if such a representation is proven false on the closing date.
 If an MAC has indeed not occurred, the MAC provision will not be regarded as a closing condition.

 If you need help understanding material adverse effect or change, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.